MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Expanded USB Ethernet support for 5G/LTE tethered devices

-Support was added to enable certain mobile broadband devices, such as 5G/LTE phones and Wi-Fi hotpots, when they're tethered to the HoloLens 2 via USB.
+Support was added to enable certain mobile broadband devices, such as 5G/LTE phones and Wi-Fi hotspots, when they're tethered to the HoloLens 2 via USB.
 These devices are now displayed in **network settings** as another Ethernet connection.
 (Mobile broadband devices that require an external driver aren't supported.)
 This functionality enables high-bandwidth connections when Wi-Fi is not available and Wi-Fi tethering isn't performant enough.
 To learn more about supported USB devices, see [Connect to Bluetooth and USB-C devices](https://docs.microsoft.com/hololens/hololens-connect-devices).

 ### Hand tracking improvements